disorderedmaterials/dissolve/web/docs/userguide/developers/idaaas.md

 ./build/bin/dissolve-gui
 ```

 We can also run the test framework.
-Below, we us `-j8`{.verbatim}
-because the default IDAaaS machine has eight cores.
-IF you\'re using a
+Below, we use `-j8` because the default IDAaaS machine has eight cores.
+IF you're using a
 different machine, adjust the number to match the number of physical
 cores on your machine.